Karamfil Ilchev

-Karamfil Ilchev (Карамфил Илчев) (born 7 January 1979) is a Bulgarian former football goalkeeper.
+Karamfil Ilchev (Карамфил Илчев; born 7 January 1979) is a Bulgarian former professional footballer who played as a goalkeeper.

 Career

 His first club was Dobrudzha Dobrich.

 Cherno More

 Ilchev was enrolled in Cherno More Varna during the summer 2005-transfer window after he played for Akademik Svishtov and Dobrudzha.
 Fill, as the "sailors" fans call the goalkeeper, had the task to replace the ex-titular goalkeeper Tihomir Todorov.
 During his first two seasons Ilchev was a stable reserve of Ivaylo Petrov and Krasimir Kolev and played in only four matches, mainly in the Bulgarian Cup.

 The goalkeeper managed to become first choice for the team during the season 2007/2008, when Petrov was already at CSKA Sofia and Kolev often suffered from injuries.
 During this season Ilchev played in 28 matches and has a major role for the good performance of "Cherno More" in the championship and in the Bulgarian Cup.
 From summer 2008 Fill has a very serious competition from the Moldovian national goalkeeper Evgheni Hmaruc, who came in Cherno More from the Indonesian Persija Jakarta.
 In spite of this the Bulgarian was the first choice of the coach Nikola Spasov for the debut appearance of the Sailors in the UEFA Cup.
 Ilchev played very well in many matches as he was particularly good against the Israeli vice-champion Maccabi Netanya.

 During the 2008–09 season, Ilchev earned 20 appearances playing in A PFG.
 He played one match in Bulgarian Cup, and in the UEFA Cup, he played 5 matches.